 A foundation year will give you the self-confidence and learning tools necessary to study at degree level.
 It can lead straight onto an undergraduate degree course and it can also give you a chance to try out a degree subject to see if you like it before you embark on a full three-year degree.

 We can’t tell you exactly which degree to study, only you can decide that.
 But we can tell you that you should base your choice around a subject that interests you.
 A degree in accounting and finance can be an excellent choice if you want to work in banking, for example, but if your maths isn’t that strong and the thought of working with numbers leaves you cold, then it probably isn’t for you.

-Your degree choice might also be based on what career you want to pursue when you finish – there are certain careers where you will need to study a particular subject or where you will need to undergo a conversion course such as law.
+Your degree choice might also be based on what career you want to pursue when you finish – there are certain careers which require you to study a particular subject or undergo a conversion course such as law.

 However, there are plenty of wider degree options if you’re not sure what career you wish to pursue such as BSc (Hons) Business Management or BSc (Hons) Marketing.
 These are just some of the degrees that will give you a broad skillset which you’ll be able to take into a wide range of industries.

 Everyone knows studying for a degree is a big financial commitment with the average three-year degree costing £27,000 or more in fees.
 In addition, you have living costs to think about, depending on where you choose to study.

 At GSM London there is an option to do an accelerated two-year degree which means you can get on the career ladder and start earning a year earlier than your peers as well as pay a year’s less fees.
 However, you have to be prepared to work hard and forego some of the traditional social aspects of getting a degree because you simply won’t have time.